theRealYoshi/hiphy-app/README.md

 [Details][phase-two]

-### Phase 3: Collections and Search (2 days)
+### Phase 3: Search (1.5 days)

 Phase 3 adds organization to the Gifs.
+Search index based on an input in the search field.
+A search index will have it's own view, and component.

+[Details][phase-three]

+### Phase 4: Collections (1.5 days)

 Gifs belong to a collection and each collection has its own `Index` view.
 Create React View for Collection.
 Collection is a term for a group of gifs within one category but not Tag.
-Create a Search index which will have its own view, index and react component

-[Details][phase-three]
+[Details][phase-four]

-### Phase 4: Shortlink that plays in Facebook Messenger (1.5 days)
+### Phase 5: Shortlink that plays in Facebook Messenger (1.5 days)

-Phase 4 adds hiphy's main functionality, which is a shortlink that will play the gif in Facebook's messenger service.
+Phase 5 adds hiphy's main functionality, which is a shortlink that will play the gif in Facebook's messenger service.
 If a shortlink is not able to be created we will use Giphy's api to share links on facebook

-[Details][phase-four]
+[Details][phase-five]

-### Phase 5:  Allow Complex Styling of Gifs and Sharing (2 days)
+### Phase 6:  Allow Complex Styling of Gifs and Sharing (1.5 days)

-Phase 5 will focus on making the site look and feel like giphy.com with css and React.
+Phase 6 will focus on making the site look and feel like giphy.com with css and React.
 Here are the examples of changes implemented:
 - On hover Gif will play (using css)
 - On show page play Gif automatically